 Cultured Stone With Undermount Bowl Option

 Vanity Options – Notes: When choosing your vanity here are a few things to know: Most come with soft closing drawers & doors as a standard feature.
-As an option, the undermount drawer guides provide the drawer with full extension of the drawers interior.
+As an option, the undermount drawer guides provide the drawer with full extension, exposing the interior of the drawers.
 The older vanities drawers do not fully open, leaving items hard to find.
 Also, when shopping your vanity, we recommend the drawers to be constructed with dovetailed joints.
-This is really the first element I would have you ask your salesperson to provide you with in your vanity selection.
+This is really the first element I would have you ask your salesperson to provide you within your vanity selection.

 Vessel Bowls – Trendy, cool and different